 A decline in the market value of any available-for-sale security below cost that is deemed other-than-temporary results in a reduction in carrying amount to fair value.
 The impairment is charged to earnings and a new cost basis for the security is established.
 The Company considers numerous factors, on a case-by-case basis, in evaluating whether the decline in market value of an available-for-sale security below cost is other-than-temporary.
 Such factors include, but are not limited to, (i) the length of time and the extent to which the market value has been less than cost; (ii) the financial condition and the near-term prospects of the issuer of the investment; and (iii) whether the Company's intent to retain the investment for the period of time is sufficient to allow for any anticipated recovery in market value.
 During Fiscal 2010, Fiscal 2011 and Fiscal 2012, the Company monitored the performance of its Bliss-tel investment and determined that its investment in the company was other than temporarily impaired based on factors, such as its market price (which has consistently remained below cost in excess of twelve months), Bliss-tel's continued losses, its deteriorating financial position, and conditions in the local and global economy, as well as the political environment in Thailand.
 During Fiscal 2010 and Fiscal 2011, the Company recorded other than temporary impairment losses of \$1,000 and \$1,600, respectively.
-During Fiscal 2012, Bliss-tel stopped trading on the Thai stock exchange and has remained suspended from trading through May 31, 2012.
+During Fiscal 2012, Bliss-tel stopped trading on the Thai stock exchange and has remained suspended from trading through August 31, 2012.
 As a result of this suspension, and the continued presence of the factors discussed above, management estimated the value of the investment to be \$0 at February 29, 2012 and recorded total impairment charges of \$1,225 for the fiscal year ended February 29, 2012.
-As of May 31, 2012, the Company owns 36,250,000 shares and 22,500,000 warrants in Bliss-tel, with the warrants due to expire in July 2012.
-As all of the above factors remain present and the company remains suspended from trading, management's estimate of the value of this investment remains \$0 at May 31, 2012.
+As of August 31, 2012, the Company owns 36,250,000 shares in Bliss-tel.
+22,500,000 warrants expired unexercised in July 2012.
+As all of the above factors remain present and the company remains suspended